amitsaha/amitsaha.github.io/content/systemd-supervisord.md

 The second approach is a less-pure way of doing it but it gives us a practical guarantee:

-- We signal that we are shutting down (say enable maintenance mode in consul) a specific service instance
+- The service takes itself out of the healthy pool
-- Our proxy/load balancer detects the above event
+- The proxy/load balancer detects the above event and stops sending traffic
-- The proxy/load balancer stops sending traffic
+- As part of the "hook", after we have gotten ourself out of the healthy service pool, we sleep for an arbitary time so that existing requests can finish

-When you are using a
+When you are using a software like [linkerd]() as your RPC proxy, even long-lived connections are not a problem since `linkerd` will see that your service instance is unhealthy, so it will not proxy any more requests to it.

 - essentially buy ourself sometime before `systemd` shuts the